Lyn Paul website logo. Lyn Paul website banner.

 The Nobel Peace Prize is awarded to Mother Teresa on 17th October.

-The Queen opens the new Lyric Theatre in Hammersmith on 18th October.
+Queen Elizabeth II opens the new Lyric Theatre in Hammersmith on 18th October.

 The deposed Shah of Iran travels to New York for medical treatment on 22nd October.